- Choose an area of ministry you have interest in exploring.

 To volunteer for any of these ministry opportunities, please contact Steve Blanchard.

 Operation Christmas Child - Good News.
 Great joy.
 Operation Christmas Child offers children living in poverty the opportunity to receive a Christmas gift and to be presented with the gospel message.
-Fill a shoebox with toys, hygiene items and school supplies and return it by November 13.
+Fill a shoebox with toys, hygiene items and school supplies and return during November.
 For more information and guidelines, pick up a brochure at a kiosk or one of the collection centers located throughout the church.
 Operation Christmas Child is a project of Samaritan's Purse.

 First Baptist Church serves as a homeless shelter for two weeks every year: one week in the summer and one week in the winter.
 Volunteers provide three meals, showers, recreation, etc., for our approximately 40 guests.
 For information about service opportunities, email CARITAS or call 358-5458 ext.
 153.